-Fultium D3 800iu and 20000iu can both be prescribed to treat and prevent vitamin D deficiency.
+Fultium D3 20000iu is a treatment dose for vitamin D deficiency, whereas 800iu is a maintenance dose.
 The numbers indicate the difference in the strength of the active ingredient colecalciferol.
 The 800iu capsules have the equivalent to 20 micrograms of vitamin D whereas the 20000iu versions have the equivalent of 500 micrograms.

 Should I take fultium D3?